Anglo-Soviet invasion of Iran: Occupation

 In 1943, 30,000 Americans helped to man the Persian Corridor and 26–34 percent of the supplies sent to the Soviet Union under the Lend-Lease Act were sent through Iran.
 The Americans also assuaged Iranian fears of colonisation by the two powers by confirming that they would respect the independence of Iran.
 The US also extended Lend-Lease assistance to Iran and began to train the Iranian army.
 Arthur Millspaugh became the finance minister of Iran but ran into much opposition trying to direct Iranian finances.

 There were two notable German attempts to undertake operations against the Allies in 1943.
-In the middle of 1943, Abwehr's Operation Francois was an attempt to use the dissident Qashqai people in Iran to sabotage British and American supplies bound for the Soviet Union.
+In the middle of 1943, Abwehr's Operation François was an attempt to use the dissident Qashqai people in Iran to sabotage British and American supplies bound for the Soviet Union.
 Also in 1943, Operation Long Jump was, allegedly, an unsuccessful German plot to assassinate the "Big Three" Allied leaders (Stalin, Churchill and Roosevelt) at the Tehran Conference.